 Question 5: What is the thing I’m most grateful for?

-3.Use your personal mission and the Ikigai if you have it defined.
+Step 3.
+Use your personal mission and your Ikigai (if you have it defined) for guidance.

 The same goes for the Venn Diagram based on the Ikigai principle.
 If you have it filled in it can be guiding as well.
 Just take note that this Venn Diagram is not really Ikigai.
 If you want to know more on Ikigai; please read this page.
 In short: